Skip to content

 3. Consistency of teaching: God’s Word is consistent across 66 books and 16 centuries.
 That’s incredible!

 But don’t just take my word for it.
-Do your own research (using trustworthy sources, of course) and be amazed at how amazing the Bible is.
+Do your own research (using trustworthy sources) and be amazed at how amazing the Bible is.
 Check out How Do We Know that the Bible is True? from Answers in Genesis for more in-depth information on this subject.

-Is it Logical to Believe Jesus Was a Real Historical Figure?
+Is it a Leap of Faith to Believe in Jesus as a Real Historical Figure?

 is it a leap of faith to believe in Jesus Christian teens